tryshopl/engineering-guidelines/README.md

 Whitespace can easily accumulate at the end of a line - avoid this.
 One way to catch whitespace buildup is enabling visible whitespace characters within your text editor.

-### Documentation
-Each repository we make should have a detailed and up to date README file in its root.
-This is so that every team member can have a clear and concise overview of how to engage with the repository at any given time.

-You can delete the current file by clicking the **Remove** button in the file explorer.
-The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.

 ## Development Lifecycle